2D Animation: Walk Cycles & Character Movement

-We’ll jump right into 2D Animation: Walk Cycles & Character Movement by focusing on body mechanics, a term used in animation to describe the movement of biped (two-legged) characters.
+We’ll jump right into the Character Movement & Walk Cycle Animation course by focusing on body mechanics, a term used in animation to describe the movement of biped (two-legged) characters.

 When animating, it’s important to think of your character as a series of connected “parts” so that their entire body moves in a believable way.
 Get comfortable with body mechanics now so you don’t end up with stiff and wooden performances later on.

 In this workshop, you’ll apply the core principles of body mechanics to animate believable character movement.
-You’ll follow in the footsteps of legendary 2D animators as you master classic exercises like walk and run cycles before moving on to more complex movement.
+You’ll follow in the footsteps of legendary 2D animators as you master classic exercises like walk and run cycles before moving on to more complex character movements.